Letztes Update: 16. September 2025

 Antwort der Redaktion

-The Harry Potter genre has had a significant impact on both literature and popular culture.
-It has inspired a new generation of fantasy readers and has led to a resurgence of interest in the fantasy genre.
-The series has also paved the way for other fantasy works to gain mainstream popularity, influencing countless authors and creators.
+The Harry Potter genre has had a significant impact on popular culture and literature.
+It has inspired a new generation of readers and writers, leading to a resurgence in the popularity of fantasy literature.
+Its influence can be seen in the numerous fantasy books and films that have followed in its wake.

 Last updated 3 mins ago